From the Editor

 * The Royal Court has also launched a London-wide playwrights award for 13-18-year-olds.

-* Theatre in the Pound: The Cockpit Theatre’s monthly scratch night enables performers to try out 10-15 minutes of new work + a short Q&A. Also classes, workshops, readings, advice sessions, support & performance opportunities.
+* The Cockpit Theatre’s monthly scratch night enables performers to try out 10-15 minutes of new work + a short Q&A. Also classes, workshops, readings, advice sessions, support & performance opportunities.

 * Papatango hopes its new Playwrights’ Studio will be a home for playwrights of all levels of experience.
-It aims to be a joined-up, sustained writing package with a variety of free advantages, including digital workshops, lone-to-one, and thousands of pounds in open-access funding.
+Its advantages include digital workshops, lone-to-one, and thousands of pounds in open-access funding.

 * Riverside Studios is offering a regular drop-in playwriting group: “Whether you’re working on a script and want creative inspiration, you're intrigued by the idea of writing a play, or simply want a creative outlet, these monthly meet-ups are informal, fun and open to everyone.”
 It has also launched songwriting sessions.